 ‘Caring’ for someone covers lots of different things, like helping with their washing, dressing or eating, taking them to regular appointments or checking on them regularly to help keep them safe.
 If this sounds like you, we will work with you to understand your needs and find ways to help so you can carry on caring and living your life.

-A lifetime cap on care costs – delayed until 2020
+A lifetime cap on care costs

 Most people pay something towards the cost of their care.
 The government is looking to introduce a limit to the amount anyone has to pay for care in their lifetime.
-So if the cost of your care reaches a certain limit the Council would start to pay for your care.
-The cap on care costs was due to start in April 2016 but the government have now decided to delay this until April 2020 following concerns raised by local authorities on the short timescales to introduce the new system and the cost implications.
+So, if the cost of your care reaches a certain limit the Council would start to pay for your care.
+The cap on care costs was due to start in April 2016 but the government decided to delay this until April 2020 following concerns raised by local authorities on the short timescales to introduce the new system and the cost implications.